ChromaticHQ/ansible-sumocollector/README.md

 # ansible-sumocollector
 ###### Ansible role to install SumoCollector.
 This role was inspired by modcloth's SumoCollector role, but it goes one step further by including the ability to include additional log paths.

-## Chromatic Specific Notes
+## Example Setup Notes
 ```
-These are the standard paths for web and PHP logs for Chromatic webheads.
+These following exampled setups up log aggregation for
+Apache2 and PHP-FPM logs on Ubuntu 14.04 and 16.04.
-This entire block needs to go under the 'vars' section of the of the
+This entire block needs to go under the 'vars' section of the
 playbook.
-The access_id and access_key need to be updated per account.
+The access_id and access_key need to be set per SumoLogic account.

 sumologic_collector_application_log_path:
    - name: "APACHE LOGS"